j5py/j5py/documents/portfolio-en.md

 ![cURL](https://img.shields.io/badge/cURL-02303A?style=flat&logo=curl&logoColor=white)
 ![Metabase](https://img.shields.io/badge/Metabase-509EE3?style=flat&logo=metabase&logoColor=white)
 ![Grafana](https://img.shields.io/badge/Grafana-F46800?style=flat&logo=grafana&logoColor=white)
+> _Technologies that were essential and/or new to me at this stage_

 From September to November, at a high-growth startup, my expertise was anticipated to support the scale of an ambitious AI-powered speech-to-text API based on Whisper, Gladia.
 Although my technical abilities were valued, the role primarily demanded immediate leadership expertise, and the scope of client requests was broad across several entry points.
 This short experience was a valuable lesson; **I realized that my strengths lie more in technical problem-solving than in shining at interpersonal dynamics**.
 I thrive in environments where I can focus on delivering effective solutions and tackling complex challenges behind the scenes.